kamranahmedse/developer-roadmap/contributing.md

   If you are planning to contribute by adding content to the roadmaps, I recommend you to clone the repository, add content to the [content directory of the roadmap](./src/data/roadmaps/) and create a single PR to make it easier for me to review and merge the PR.

-- <p><strong>Write meaningful commit messages</strong><br >
+- <p><strong>Write meaningful commit messages</strong><br/>

   Meaningful commit messages help speed up the review process as well as help other contributors gain a good overview of the repositories commit history without having to dive into every commit.

   </p>
 - <p><strong>Look at the existing issues/pull requests before opening new ones</strong></p>

-### Good vs. Not So Good Contributions
+## Good vs. Not So Good Contributions

 <strong>Good</strong>

 - New Roadmaps.
-  - Engaging, fresh content links.
+- Engaging and fresh content links.
 - Typos and grammatical fixes.
+- Enhanced Existing Content.
 - Content copy in topics that do not have any (or minimal copy exists).

 <strong>Not So Good</strong>

 - Adding whitespace that doesn't add to the readability of the content.
 - Rewriting content in a way that doesn't add any value.
 - Non-English content.
 - PR's that don't follow our style guide, have no description, and a default title.
 - Links to your own blog articles.

+***

+Have a look at the [License](./license) file.